 Verifying genealogy researching using DNA testing

-You can click on this (sponsored) link and enter FREESHIPDNA to get your DNA test: Discover the family story your DNA can tell.
-This is a great way to verify what you’ve already learned with traditional genealogical research or discover unknown history.
+You can click on this (sponsored) link to get your DNA test: Discovery the story AncestryDNA® can tell This is a great way to verify what you’ve already learned with traditional genealogical research or discover unknown history.

 The elephant at the Thanksgiving dinner table